NobodyBuilds/n-body-simulation/README.md

 - No specific GPU required (CPU-only for now)

 ---
+## 📖liberaries used
+- opengl for rendering
+- GLFW
+- glad
+- imgui for gui,
+---
 ## ▶️ Usage
 1. Download the latest release
 2. Run the executable